Deejpotter/cnc-tools/codeupdates.md

 -->
 # Code Updates Log

+## (in progress) - June 12, 2025 (Clerk JWT in React Fetch for Backend API)

+- Updated `PdfImport.backend.tsx` to always send Clerk JWT in Authorization header for backend-protected endpoints.
+- Fetch now uses `NEXT_PUBLIC_TECHNICAL_AI_API_URL` if set, otherwise falls back to local API route for dev/test.
+- Added detailed comments to clarify why this is required and how to use the pattern for all Clerk-protected endpoints.
+- To avoid 401 errors, all React fetch/axios calls to backend must include the Clerk JWT in the Authorization header.

 ## (in progress) - June 11, 2025 (PDF Invoice Processing - CNC Tools Frontend)

 - **Goal**: Update `cnc-tools/components/PdfImport.backend.tsx` to send PDF files directly to the `technical-ai` Express backend for processing.